Legal education in England: Medieval and early modern England

 In the Tudor period, the inns remained the dominant form of legal education.
 Students had to carry out oral legal debates (moots), and exercises based on writs.
 Altogether, the smaller inns and the Inns of Court formed an education complex roughly the size of Cambridge and were referred to as the 'Third University of England.'
-After studying in the inns of chancery, a student aspiring to the bar would attend one of the Inns of court for seven years, visiting court, engaging in more advanced debates, reading and copying law books, and going to lectures.
+After studying in the inns of Chancery, a student aspiring to the bar would attend one of the Inns of Court for seven years, visiting court, engaging in more advanced debates, reading and copying law books, and going to lectures.
 Senior barristers also gave lectures on statutes twice a year called 'readings.'
-Lectures would be centred on specific texts, read out and discussed by the lecturer and students.
+Lectures would be centred on specific texts, read out, and discussed by the lecturer and students.
 As a consequence of their educational role, lectures and teaching in the inns of court also had the potential to shape future legal doctrine.
 By the 17th century, however, these lectures declined in importance and the system eventually collapsed after the inns were abandoned due to civil war.
-Throughout the 18th century, to the late 19th century, formal legal educational was very disorganised and future lawyers relied on self-directed apprenticeships of varying quality.
+Throughout the 18th century, to the late 19th century, formal legal education was very disorganised and future lawyers relied on self-directed apprenticeships of varying quality.
 Students informally met in coffee houses to hold disputations and would form unofficial clubs to discuss law more theoretically.